What's Your Raashee?: Plot

-After Yogesh has met most of the girls, one of them, Sanjana (Priyanka Chopra), asks to talk to him privately.
+After Yogesh has met most of the girls, one of them, Sanjana, asks to talk to him privately.
 She says to him that a boy has agreed to marry her, but she is reluctant.
 She asks Yogesh to give her time to decide what to do about her boyfriend.
 He agrees, telling her about his problems with Jitu.
 Sanjana, touched that Yogesh will help her despite his own problems, hugs him.
 Devu walks in, and thinks he has interrupted them; Sanjana chases him, trying to explain.
 Tailing Devu, the detective is unaware that he had been with Anila at a hotel and sees him with Sanjana.
 Sanjana shows Devu a picture; when he says something supposedly demeaning, she becomes angry and tries to leave.
 Devu stops her, holding her while she cries before they leave in his car.
 The detective convinces Yogesh and his father that Devu is having an affair with Sanjana.
 Anila then comes downstairs, looking for Devu.
 Yogesh shows her the photos, telling her that Devu and Sanjana went to Khandala, a hill station near Mumbai.
 The detective tells Kanta this story, and they find Devu at a hotel with Sanjana.
 Devu thinks Yogesh betrayed him, and Yogesh thinks Devu is having an affair with Sanjana.

 After seeing the last girl, Yogesh's mother Shakuntala beseeches him to choose with his heart instead of his mind.
 Yogesh sees all of the girls in a dream, and in the morning decides who he will marry.
 He goes to Rajni's office because she offered a 50-million-rupee dowry, and is relieved to discover that she is marrying someone else.
 Yogesh goes to Devu's house to tell him he wants to marry Vishakha, but Devu calls her and rejects her.
 He says there is no need for Yogesh to marry her; he knows about Jitu's debt, and says he will choose Yogesh's bride himself.